Geelong Arts Centre Little Malop St Redevelopment

 Dedicated to delivering on a bold future for a clever and creative Geelong, the remarkable design brings together elements drawn from the history of the Geelong, the traditions of circus and theatre, and the strong and continuing First Nations culture and connection to Country.

 The Little Malop Street Redevelopment will create around 600 construction jobs and more than 300 ongoing local jobs in the tourism and service industries.
-Work will be completed in 2023.
+Works have since completed on 19 August 2023.

 ARM Architecture appointed to the Little Malop Street Redevelopment